MigrateLib: a tool for end-to-end Python library migration: Phase 2: Building

-For each file that was migrated in the \llmmiground, \tool generates a diff between the original file and the migrated file using python's \texttt{difflib} module.
-Then it attempts to detect which of the chunks were entirely removed from the original file.
-We make the following assumption to identify skipped code: \begin{enumerate*} \item A skipped code must be mostly removal of lines.
-Because if the hunk has similar amount of additions and removals, it is likely that the hunk is replacing some code with other code, likely performing migration. \item The skipped code should not use source library APIs, because this makes the hunk migration-related otherwise. \item A skipped code should not be too small.
-This assumption avoids incorrectly considering small migration-related removals as skipped code. \end{enumerate*}
+We design this post-processing step to address \ref{chal:skipcode} from \autoref{ch:llm}.
+The goal is to add back any unchanged code that LLM skipped returning in its response.
+For each file that was migrated in the \llmmiground, \tool generates a diff between the original file and the migrated file using Python's \texttt{difflib} module.
+Then it attempts to detect which of the hunks were entirely removed from the original file.
+We make the following assumption to identify a hunk of skipped code: \begin{enumerate} \item The hunk should not use source library APIs such that it is not a migration-related change.
+Therefore, \tool checks if any of the removed lines in the hunk uses any source library API.
+If yes, the hunk is not considered skipped.

-We find the below specific baseline values for the above assumptions by trial-and-error to find a good balance between incorrectly merging migration related removals and incorrectly not merging skipped code: \begin{itemize} \item Small (0-9 lines of removals): this hunk is not considered skipped irrespective of the number of additions. \item Medium (10-19 lines of removals): if this hunk has at least one addition of line or use any source library APIs, it is not considered skipped. \item Large (20 or more lines of removals): if this hunk has less than 90\% of removed lines compared to total added+removed lines, it is not considered skipped. \end{itemize}
+\item The hunk must mostly include removal of lines.
+Our reasoning is that if the hunk has a similar number of additions and removals, it is likely that the hunk is replacing some code with other code, likely performing migration.
+If a hunk has more than 90\% of removed lines compared to total added+removed lines, we consider it mostly removal.

+\item The hunk should not be too small.
+This assumption avoids incorrectly considering small migration-related removals as skipped code.
+We consider a hunk as too small if it has less than 9 lines of code. \end{enumerate}

-The hunks contain the line numbers in the previous and new version of the file.
-Using the line numbers, \tool inserts the removed lines in the migrated file, starting with the last removed hunk and going to the first removed hunk.
-The reverse order is important because inserting the lines would otherwise change the line numbers of the hunks that are inserted later.
-After inserting the skipped code, \tool runs the tests again and generates a new test report, which we refer to as \textit{\TestReportMerge}.
+We determine the above criteria thresholds through experimentation on a set of migration examples.
+If a hunk is identified as skipped code by the above criteria, \tool adds back the removed lines from the original file to the migrated file.
+After finishing the merging of skipped code, \tool runs the tests again and generates a new test report, which we refer to as \textit{\TestReportMerge}.